-Faculty-led study abroad participants must complete and return the following information which will be housed in our office.
-The APL who is leading the study abroad program may collect this information from participants to ensure that all documentation is complete but the APL will ultimately send this information to our office for safekeeping and use should an emergency occur while the group is abroad.
+Faculty-led study abroad participants must complete and return the following information which will be housed in the OSA.
+The APL who is leading the study abroad program may collect this information from participants to ensure that all documentation is complete but the APL will ultimately send this information to the OSA for safekeeping and use should an emergency occur while the group is abroad.

-- 1. Study Abroad Program Application & Withdrawal Policy

-- 2. Terms of Participation
+- 1. Study Abroad Program Application & Withdrawal Policy - 2.
+Terms of Participation - 3.
+Insurance Verification - 4.
+Passport Information (includes copy of passport)

-- 3. Medical Consent Form

-- 4. Passport Copy